I've had it! I want my big ass house back

 This RV also destroyed my love of spending money

 We bought our Airstream for less than $50k.
 I mean, WTF?
 This RV is fully capable of housing a family of four inside its curved walls for decades, but we only had to pay less than $50k?
+Not only that, you are not charged the same property taxes as owning a large house as well.
 And we get to change our backyard whenever the hell we want?

 Where's the fun in that?
 I'm so pissed.